kamran-haider/kamranhaider.org/_posts/blog/2018-01-14-coding-up-neural-networks.md

 spend some time coding up a neural network from scratch.

 I wouldn't go ahead and give an introduction to deep learning or neural networks here and rather point readers to the [first chapter](http://neuralnetworksanddeeplearning.com/chap1.html) of Michael Nielsen's book.
-I will just add a couple of notes about my implementation.
+Here, I will just add a couple  of notes about my implementation.

 I am a huge fan of `scikit-learn` API, which closely follows how machine learning projects are structured in general.
 Once the data has been adequately pre-processed, a machine learning task can be done with the following steps in `scikit-learn`: